 Once again Liverpool comes under attack at night whilst the Midlands is attacked during the day.

-This time Luton and the South Coast came under attack from the Luftwaffe, for the third nigh in a row Liverpool is bombed.
+This time Luton and the South Coast came under attack from the Luftwaffe, for the third night in a row Liverpool is bombed.

-As the air battle intensifies Fighter Command losses 41 aircraft, this will be the highest daily loss for it during the battle.
-Once again Royal Air Force airfields in the south and South East Coast come under attack.
+As the air battle intensifies RAF Fighter Command losses 41 aircraft, this will be the highest daily loss for it during the battle.
+Once again Royal Air Force airfields in the South and South East Coast come under attack.
 During the night Liverpool suffers its fourth consecutive day of bombing.